Nimauric/Mapler/README.md

 <details>
 	<summary>Multiple user-provided assemblies and binning</summary>

-   To use multiple user-provided assemblies and binning, you can either run them one at a time, or insert (via a copy or the creation of a symbolic link) the assembly and/or bins like this:
+   To use multiple user-provided assemblies and binning, you can either run them one at a time, or put the corresponding files (via a copy or the creation of a symbolic link) the assembly and/or bins like this:
    ```bash
    outputs/<sample_name>/<custom_assembly_process>/assembly.fasta
    outputs/<sample_name>/<assembly>/<custom_binning_process>_bins_reads_alignement/bins/<bins.fa>